feihong/chinese-music-processors/streetvoice/README.md

 ## Usage

+1. Close all Brave browser windows (to guarantee that traffic goes through proxy)
 1. `make upgrade` to upgrade mitmproxy (optional)
 1. `make clean` to clear downloaded assets from previous run
 1. `yarn start`